 - Desiccant dryers:For highly moisture-sensitive environments, you can use a desiccant material, such as silica gel, molecular sieves or activated alumina, to absorb moisture from the air.
 They are often heatless, and heated versions will purge and regenerate the desiccant material.
 An oil-free compressor can even use the heat of a compression desiccant dryer, which heats the desiccant using the excess compressor heat.

 - Membrane dryers: Membrane dryers work as dehumidifiers, which lowers the dew point of air entering the compressor.
 They are as effective as desiccant dryers while requiring less maintenance.

 - Deliquescent dryers: One of the most basic air dryers, a deliquescent dryer, is low-maintenance and uses no electricity.
 They work using a pressure vessel and a dissolving tablet that absorbs water vapor.
 These dryers can also dry natural gas and landfill gas.

 Your facility may also need a specialty gas and liquid dryer or a breathing air purifier to dry your compressed air.
-Contact your Titus Company distributor to find out which compressor is right for your machine.
+Contact your Fluid Aire Dynamics distributor to find out which compressor is right for your machine.

 2. Purchase a Water Trap

 One of the simplest ways to filter out air compressor condensation is with a water trap combined with other filters.
 As the compressor takes in air through the inlet valve, the water trap bowl extracts moisture and sends it into a drain.
 After the water drains, the air passes through a filter to eliminate other impurities.
 This system can be an excellent choice for airbrushes and sanding tools, which require extremely dry air.